hmenorjr/hmenorjr/README.md

-### Hi there, Kumusta?

-- 👋 Hi, I’m Jay (@hmenorjr)
-- 👀 I’m interested in creating web applications, automation, cyber-security and emerging technologies.
+### Hello, Friend. 👋
+I’m Jay.
+A web and software technologist involved in end-to-end development, prototyping, designing and building object-oriented applications.
+I'm currently doing business with BaronaIT remotely.

+### What I know so far...
+Web development, software development, building micro-services and CI/CD configuration.

+### Interested in... 👀
+Web applications, CI/CD, automation, bug bounty and cryptocurrency.

+### Learning 🌱
-- 🌱 I’m currently learning Python and Pen Testing.
+Python and Pen Testing.
+Just because... 🤣

-- 💞️ I’m looking to collaborate on CI/CD, automation and bug fixing.
+### Looking to collaborate on... 🤝
+Small web applications that would help a community, open-source and bug bounty.

+### Contact 📫
-- 📫 You can reach me at herman.menor@gmail.com
+Other than email, you can reach me through [Twitter](https://twitter.com/hmenorjr) and [LinkedIn](https://www.linkedin.com/in/hmenorjr).

+### Fun Fact ⚡
-- ⚡ Fun fact: I'm also a game streamer, PH Stock Trader 📈📉 and athlete (🏀 and 🏂)
+I'm a Facebook game streamer, PH Stock Trader 📈📉 and athlete (🏀 and 🏂)

 <!---
 hermen-paf/hermen-paf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.